 Morning Prayer is offered as the school day begins.
 In this way, the students may unite all their daily actions with Christ.
 Prayer before meals reminds the students of God's shared abundance.
 Closing school prayer is recited in thanksgiving for all of God's blessings experienced throughout the day.
-The Sacrifice of the Mass is offered every Wednesday morning at 7:15 a.m.
+The Sacrifice of the Mass is offered on Wednesdays at 7:15 a.m. or 2:40 p.m., depending on the month.
 School Mass is celebrated on a monthly basis.